ACM-Fellow 2001 (1st ever in France)

 Amateur video features the main part of the ceremony.
 Wmv or svf or, or flv, allow a minute or so before the streaming begins).
 Prof Dame Wendy Hall, ACM President, in green jacket, greets European Recipients of major research-oriented ACM Awards.
 ACM VP (sorry not to retain the name) calls us by name and the original Award Citation.
 Sir Tony Hoare, called, regretfully, before the video begins, for his 1980 Turing Award, starts the “pas de deux”.
 The two photos, 1 and 2, are derived from the video and feature eight from nine honored European ACM Fellows.
 The picture misses the last one called in for technical reasons.
 I possibly fix it in near future.
 Finally, guess who folks on the final enclosed souvenirs are, P1, P2, P3, especially the blond lady with the (Andy Warhol’s to respond to some inquires) scarf.

 SDDSs are a class of data structures we have proposed with M-A Neimat and D. Schneider at HP Labs, Palo Alto, in 1992.
 This concept and the subsequent outcomes were apparently one “leg” of my ACM Fellow Award.
 SDDSs were intended for multicomputers.
 This naming was coined by A. Tanebaum, in his famous book.
 It designated for networks of share-nothing processors (nodes) linked through high-speed network, wide-area or local, or a bus.
 We published the 1st SDDS termed LH* at ACM-SIGMOD 93.
 Soon after, HP Labs patented it.
 An SDDS can span over potentially any number of nodes, scaling up or down, i.e., on more or less nodes, transparently for the application.
 SDDS files can reach sizes and access performance impossible for more traditional file structures.
 For best access performance, an SDDS file should reside for processing in the distributed RAM.
 Performance analysis has demonstrated experimentally the search speed of up to 300 times faster than to a local (magnetic) disk.
 The capabilities of SDDSs open new perspectives for many applications.
 Today, in 2016, many SDDSs have been proposed.
 Some are in everyday use by billions (see below).
 There are many papers on the subject with thousands of references to (see Google).
 SDDSs are especially investigated and now operationally built as the infrastructure for P2P systems, grids and clouds: public, private, hybrid....
-CERIA prototypes focused mainly on so-called today RAM Clouds and NoSQL (cloud) databases, except for SD-SQL Server (Scalable Distributed SQL Server, see the page of S. Soror).
+CERIA prototypes focused mainly on so-called today RAM Clouds and NoSQL (cloud) databases, except for SD-SQL Server (Scalable Distributed SQL Server), the 1st ever prototype Scalable Dsitributed relational DBMS.
+Google for the research papers or see the one below.
+See also the page of S. Soror or her video demo.
 The RAM Cloud orientation is in part due to 1992 visionary lecture at Berkeley by Jim Gray.
 See my MS Redmond 2001 talk below or my SDDS class (in French) where one (almost) original slide of Jim Gray on “distance to data” is present.
 Notice also the recent RAMCloud project headed by John Ousterhout (Stanford), although its papers, surprisingly, do not cite any of ours.
 For further info on SDDSs – see our classes Cloud Databases.SDDS Files under Windows SD SQL Server SDDSs using Algebraic Signatures SDDSs for Pattern Matching AS-Index SD-Rtrees Secure SDDSs LH*RE : LH* with Recoverable Encryption Keys Privacy of Outsourcing to the Cloud for Readers Selected through Client-Side Encryption Recoverable Encryption Through Noised Secret (2012)

 This talk introduced SDDSs to MS Research audience.
 As usual, most folks in the room did not bother to read the papers published before.
 The talk largely predated any popular industrial development we discussed.
 I still wonder to what extent it influenced the future Azure Table designers.
 I was invited by two old pals D. Lomet & Per-Ake Larson.
 With D. Lomet we have proposed earlier the bounded disorder (BD) file access method.
 See our publication list and the Web for the follow up work.
 With Per-Ake we had long lasting coop over dynamic and linear hash schemes.